huy-nguyen/yarn-v2-workspace-docker-vs-code/README.md

 The demo application is an interactive in-browser explorer of the [Star Wars API](https://swapi.co/), which contains the data about all the Star Wars films, characters, spaceships and so on.
 If you want to quickly try the application out, here is the [online version created by the GraphQL team](http://graphql.org/swapi-graphql).

+For a high-level tour of this repo, please see the [accompanying blog post](https://www.huy.dev/yarn-v2-workspace-docker-vs-code-2020-03-23/).

 ## Prerequisites

 - [Docker](https://docs.docker.com/install/)